ApoorvSaxena/nosnap.js/examples/README.md

 ## Creating New Examples

 1. Create an HTML file in this directory
-2. Reference the local build: `../dist/nosnap.umd.js`
+2. Reference the CDN build: `https://cdn.jsdelivr.net/npm/nosnap.js/dist/nosnap.umd.min.js`
 3. Add your example to the index.html file
 4. Test with the development server